kuszmaul/graveyard/README.md

 with.
 It's confused about what std::swap includes.
 Also the google test framework doesn't play well with IWYU.

+## Things to boast about

+- [ ] Small number of bytes for empty table (only 16 bytes)?
+Compare to F14 and Absl.
+Only the logical number of buckets is stored in the actual data structure (so we can start computing the index without first accessing any of the heap-allocated memory.

+- [ ] Small number of bytes for small table?
+Compare to F14 and Absl.
+(Not yet done?)

 ## TODO

 - [x] Move implementation details into a separate file.
 (2023-02-13)